KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

   <b>Palyanov A, Khayrulin S, Larson SD, Dibert A. Towards a virtual C. elegans: a framework for simulation and visualization of the neuromuscular system in a 3D physical environment.
 In Silico Biol.
 2011-2012;11(3-4):137-47. doi: 10.3233/ISB-2012-0445.
 PMID: 22935967.</b>

+ Original publication on the connectome and structure of the <i>C. Elegans nervous system</i>:

+ <b>White JG, Southgate E, Thomson JN, Brenner S. The structure of the nervous system of the nematode Caenorhabditis elegans.
+Philos Trans R Soc Lond B Biol Sci.
+1986 Nov 12;314(1165):1-340. doi: 10.1098/rstb.1986.0056.
+PMID: 22462104.</b>

 ## Other ressources

 In case you're interested in computer graphics and simulations, Matthias Müller hosts a series of short video lectures on the principles and implementation of various simulation techniques.